Skip to content

 Cost Structure Reality

-Accenture's operating margin of 10.8% reflects the overhead required to maintain global operations, extensive sales teams, and standardized delivery methodologies.
+Accenture's global operations require extensive overhead for sales teams, standardized delivery methodologies, and coordination across 120+ countries.
 Partner-level rates often exceed $500 per hour, while much of the actual work gets performed by junior consultants at $200-300 per hour.

 The platform's hidden criteria prevent teams from gaming their proposals to match perceived buyer preferences.
 Teams pitch their actual approach and capabilities, leading to more accurate project scoping and fewer cost overruns during delivery.